marikachrisanthopoulos/Final-Project/README.md

 AWS Database: final-project.cwiwfogyf7o4.us-east-2.rds.amazonaws.com

 I created a sample database using two subsets of data: the first 200 values of the unprocessed data and the first 200 rows of processed data.
 I used both of these datasets in order to showcase the transformations that were completed during the preprocessing stage.
 Both datasets can be found [here](LINK).
-You can see images of the tables I created for the database [here](LINK).
+You can also view  images of the preliminary tables I created for the database [here](LINK).
 These tables will be updated with the processed/finalized dataset.
 In addition, additional tables will be created in order to showcase the relationships that were determined using the project's machine learning models and statistics.

 ## GitHub